Insights and blogs

 What is it?

-Cyber Essentials Plus still has the Cyber Essentials trademark simplicity of approach, and the protections businesses need to put in place are the same, but for Cyber Essentials Plus a hands-on technical verification is carried out.
+Cyber Essentials’ trademark is its simplicity of approach.
+It provides guidance for the protection businesses need to put in place.
+The Cyber Essentials accreditation is a hands-on self-assessment technical verification that is carried out.
 The scheme includes five key controls that, when implemented correctly, can stop the majority of cyber-attacks.

 Those controls are: